mariusGundersen/gulp-flatMap/readme.md

 ## API

-The foreach method takes one argument, a function.
-This function is called once for each file piped to `foreach` and is passed a stream as its first argument and the [vinyl file](https://github.com/wearefractal/vinyl) as its second argument.
+The flatmap method takes one argument, a function.
+This function is called once for each file piped to `flatmap` and is passed a stream as its first argument and the [vinyl file](https://github.com/wearefractal/vinyl) as its second argument.
 The stream contains only one file.

-You can optionally return a stream from the `foreach` function.
-All the streams returned from `foreach` will be combined and their contents will be emited by `foreach`.
+You can optionally return a stream from the `flatmap` function.
+All the streams returned from `flatmap` will be combined and their contents will be emited by `flatmap`.

 ## License